-My Intellectual Journey from free market fundamentalism to Classical Liberalism:
+My Intellectual Journey from Free Market Fundamentalism to Classical Liberalism

 I had previously been influenced by Ayn Rand’s The Fountainhead which, I now realize, enabled me to channel my tendency to celebrity worship into the story—at the time I was a huge Smashing Pumpkins fan and saw a lot of Billy Corgan in Howard Roark.
-I read The Virtue of Selfishness and Atlas Shrugged at seminary in Israel; a period when I was studying Talmud and Torah in earnest, but beginning to understand that Jewish extremism provides a false and confining worldview.
+I read The Virtue of Selfishness and Atlas Shrugged at seminary in Israel; a period when I was studying Talmud and Torah in earnest, but beginning to realize that Jewish extremism provides what I perceived as a false and confining worldview.
 The main appeal of Rand’s libertarianism was its reactionary attitude towards religion—I reveled in John Galt and co.’s attacks on god-worship.

 But this was accompanied by the philosophical case for free-market fundamentalism.
 As someone who grew up in a sheltered, wealthy community and an ultra-conservative family, I was taught to believe that those who “succeed” are superior to the poor because they contribute most to society.
-Atlas Shrugged cemented this dogma because it earned my trust as one of the first secular books I encountered, written not by rabbis, who had lied to me endlessly, but by someone from the “real world.”
+Atlas Shrugged cemented this dogma because it earned my trust as one of the first secular books I encountered, written not by rabbis, who I felt had deceived me, but by someone from the “real world.”
 Although it helped me overcome one form of religion, it ironically reinforced another by confirming the idea that my family and neighbors, along with celebrities, Wall Street executives and powerful corporate leaders, were the John Galts of the world.
 If not for them our civilization would crumble and the “looters,” who just want to steal from the rich and worthy, would take over.
 It followed, therefore, that I was likewise destined to join the ranks of the ubermensch in one form or another, perhaps as a lawyer.
-I was further drawn to the mantra of “personal responsibility”—that government never has the right to tell its citizens what it can and cannot do.
+I was further drawn to the mantra of “personal responsibility”—that government never has the right to tell its citizens what they can and cannot do.

 I ignored politics and channeled my intellectual energies into literature, particularly Vladimir Nabokov.
-As with Ayn Rand, I was seduced by some of his work and came to embrace his entire worldview as Gospel.
-After readingLolita, one of the great dramatizations of psychological slavery, sin and guilt, as well as a revealing portrait of American culture, I indulged in his Lectures on Literature, which argues as a matter of principle (perhaps in reaction to the liberal fervor that characterized the 1960s) that in literature ideas are meaningless and irrelevant because of their subjectivity; the only thing important is language and structure, which can create beauty and harmony.
+As with Ayn Rand, I was seduced by some of his work and came to embrace his worldview as Gospel.
+After reading Lolita, one of the great dramatizations of psychological slavery, sin and guilt, as well as a revealing portrait of American culture, I indulged in his Lectures on Literature, which I interpreted as arguing that in literature ideas are meaningless and irrelevant because they are subjective and cannot truly be original.
+It ought to be left to philosophers to deal with ideas and historians to deal with facts.
+The only factors that make a novel worth reading are language and structure, which can create beauty and harmony.

 In my junior year I took two crucial classes.
 One was an independent study on the nature of evil, which covered Moby Dick, Melville’s classic short stories and Othello.
-The other was a science course that introduced me to basic concepts and scientific figures as well as systematically taught how to distinguish between a strong and a weak argument through class discussion, debates and writing assignments.
+The other was a science course that introduced me to basic concepts and famous scientific figures as well as systematically taught how to distinguish between strong and weak arguments through class discussion, debates and writing assignments.
 These classes complimented each other nicely, especially when I embarked on a final paper about climate change for my science class.

 I tackled the global warming debate with the presumption that both sides have legitimate arguments.
 Over the following month I pored through numerous books, articles and shows arguing for and against the notion that man is causing climate change, which will destroy civilization if we don’t act fast.
 What I discovered shocked and terrified me.
 Every piece of skepticism I came across was either a pack of lies and/or a gross cheapening of science.

 Professional climate scientists, such as Patrick J. Michaels and Robert C. Balling Jr., have published books through the CATO Institute designed to mislead readers by misrepresenting other climate scientists and systematically distorting facts.
 Others, such as Roy W. Spencer, argue that we have no real historical record on CO2 levels because carbon dating via ice cores and tree rings is unreliable.
-And then there’s the Investor’s Business Daily and Fox News etc., which promulgate dangerously false counterintuitive claims such as “higher CO2 levels will be good for mankind” and “trees are causing global warming.”
+And then there’s the Investor’s Business Daily and Fox News and co., which promulgate dangerously false counterintuitive claims such as “higher CO2 levels will be good for mankind” and “trees are causing global warming.”

-My final analysis consisted of a primer on climate science and a critique of media-based disinformation (the latter portion of which can be found in the “Climate Change Disinformation” section).
+My final analysis consisted of a primer on climate science and a critique of media-based disinformation (the latter portion of which can be found in the “Climate Change Disinformation” section of this blog).
 As I wrote about propaganda I could not help but draw connections between the deceptive tricks employed by global warming deniers and those used by Shakespeare’s Iago, whom I was studying in my literature tutorial.
 It was inescapable, uncanny—how do you convince people to commit suicide when the truth, which can save them, is so obvious?

 All this took place shortly after Barack Obama won an election in which I did not vote, and I soon read The Audacity of Hope.
 The book is extremely well-written and persuasive.
 Obama earned my trust by establishing that he accepts global warming and generally employing a level-headed, compromise-oriented tone: we can all agree that x is a problem, so let’s figure out how to combine liberal and conservative approaches to solve it.
 This charmed me into maintaining my delusions that, although in the case of climate change conservatives and corporations lie, perhaps that issue is unique, since it is, after all, a matter of science, not politics.
 But when it comes to economics, war, and social issues, both sides are equal.
 I celebrated Obama’s spirit of compromise, which has come to dominate his presidency.

 During the ensuing months I earnestly explored many media outlets.
 I watched Fox News and MSNBC, listened to conservative talk radio (770) and NPR, watched as much CSPAN as possible, and read The Wall Street Journal (The New York Times was unavailable to me, living in an ultra-conservative house).
 After some time, though, the mainstream media began to feel like a waste.
-It became obvious that FOX is nothing more or less than a political machine for the far/mainstream right and corporations when, while watching during my lunch break, one of the supposedly apolitical anchors appeared clad in colonial garb, encouraging viewers to join a Tea Party protest.
-The conservative talk show hosts were at least as awful—Rush Limbaugh routinely indulged in fantasies about how Obama will silence all dissenters and march us towards socialist totalitarianism, and Mark Levin ranted about how the Geneva Conventions do not protect enemy combatants from torture, which is not true.
+It became obvious that FOX is nothing more or less than a political machine for the far right when, while watching during my lunch break, one of the supposedly apolitical anchors appeared clad in colonial garb, encouraging viewers to join a Tea Party protest.
+The conservative talk show hosts were at least as awful—Rush Limbaugh routinely indulged in fantasies about how Obama will silence all dissenters and march us towards socialist totalitarianism, and Mark Levin ranted about how the Geneva Conventions do not protect “unlawful enemy combatants” from torture, which is not true.
 And the Wall Street Journal editorials scandalously called into question climate science all the time.

 Perhaps equally corrosive, though, was the broader effect all this had on me.
 It became difficult to distinguish between fiction and reality.
 Keith Olbermann’s Countdown seemed entertaining but not credible, since it looked and sounded just like Hannity and Beck.
-Without fact-checking any of Olbermann’s claims, I assumed that no serious person could trustCountdown and barely tuned in.
-I likewise dismissed Noam Chomsky as a liberal Limbaugh without reading his works, and maintained that Michael Moore is a chronic liar and fanatic, just as prior to my climate change research I gave credence to the idea that James Hansen and the scientists who contributed to the U.N. report were merely “liberal alarmists.”
+Without fact-checking any of Olbermann’s claims, I assumed that no serious person could trust Countdown and seldom tuned in.
+I likewise dismissed Noam Chomsky as a liberal Limbaugh without reading his works, and maintained that Michael Moore is a chronic liar and fanatic, just as prior to my climate change research I gave credence to the idea that James Hansen and the scientists who contributed to the U.N.’s Intergovernmental Panel on Climate Change (IPCC) were merely “liberal alarmists.”